 - Food Waste.
 Food scraps can be turned into valuable soil amendments through the simple techniques of composting or feeding a worm box.

-- Recycling Tools.
-Helpful tools listed on this page include lists of manufacturers of containers for home and office and of recycling processing equipment.
+- Recycling Tool.
+Helpful tool listed on this page include lists of manufacturers of containers for home.

 - Tire Recycling.
 Californians use a lot of tires, which can be recycled in California to produce crumb rubber for new products, recycled in rubberized asphalt concrete (RAC), used in civil engineering applications as tire-derived aggregate (TDA), or combusted as fuel.

 - Used Oil Recycling.
 Oil doesn't wear out, it just gets dirty!
 Find out more...